BjarkeHautop/project-deep-learning/README.md

 Access the project notebook on Google Colab [here](https://colab.research.google.com/drive/13d3OxR17lEpdMIqDzQYMeGqTh-vXQh71?usp=sharing).
 This link is necessary as the repository is private.

 ## To-do list
-- Set up a baseline CNN model and train for a few epochs
 - Modify and ...
 - Maybe do data augmentation (does it make sense to rotate traffic signs?)?
 - Set up a bayesian CNN.
 For example Bayes by Backprop.
 See for example here for code example for Bayes by Backprop: https://github.com/PacktPublishing/Enhancing-Deep-Learning-with-Bayesian-Inference/tree/main/ch05/bbb